LukasClermont/Comparing-different-Factor-Graphical-Lasso-models-to-identify-optimalportfolios-in-lar/README.md

 ### Topic contributer:  Prof.  Dr.  Roman Liesenfeld
 ---------------------
 ## Description
 The factor graphical approach by Lee and Seregina (2021) is applied, providing a framework for the estimation of high dimensional precision matrices in order to optimize portfolio return.
 It combines a factor approach with a graphical approach.
 In the factor estimation step, macroeconomic, fundamental and statistical factors are taken into account.
 The observable factors are sourced from the Yahoo Finance database and the website https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html.
 Principal Component Analysis (PCA) is applied as the statistic factor model.
-For the estimation of the graph for the precision matrix of error terms, the graph structure is estimated by the Meinshausen-Buhlmann graph estimation or the graphical lasso.
+The graph structure is estimated by the Meinshausen-Buhlmann estimator or the graphical lasso.
 This results in the following factor graphical models:
-1. statistical factor graphical lasso (SFGL),
+1. Statistical factor graphical lasso (SFGL),
-2. statistical factor nodewise regression (SFMB),
+2. Statistical factor nodewise regression (SFMB),
-3. fundamental factor graphical lasso (FFGL),
+3. Fundamental factor graphical lasso (FFGL),
-4. fundamental factor nodewise regression (FFMB),
+4. Fundamental factor nodewise regression (FFMB),
-5. macroeconomic factor graphical lasso (MFGL),
+5. Macroeconomic factor graphical lasso (MFGL),
-6. macroeconomic factor nodewise regression (MFMB).
+6. Macroeconomic factor nodewise regression (MFMB).
 ---------------------
 ## Folder strucutre
 This project is structured as follows: